-Sporanox (itraconazole) Capsules are indicated for the treatment of the following fungal infections in immunocompromised patients:
+Sporanox (itraconazole) Capsules are indicated for the treatment of the following fungal infections in immunocompromised and non-immunocompromised patients:

 - 1. Blastomycosis, pulmonary and extrapulmonary - 2.
 Histoplasmosis, including chronic cavitary pulmonary disease and disseminated, non-meningeal histoplasmosis, and - 3.
 Aspergillosis, pulmonary and extrapulmonary, in patients who are intolerant of or who are refractory to amphotericin B therapy.